Manu343726/Manu343726.github.io/about/index.md

 People claiming at the benefits and advantages of Object Oriented Programming, the answer to all the questions on programming; people spending thousands of hours figuring out how cool the Big O notation is without realizing how the hardware (That thing where your programs are run) works, etc. I could be a bit biased from the "hardware and programming are what matters, stop doing all that math" thought, frankly.
 But at least be aware of your situation.

-I'm not going to provide a full list of best practices for Software Engineering here, I'm not the right person for that I think, nor throwing you two hundreds of facts and rules about good C++ programming tips, refer to the portfolio and the blog for that.
-What I want to do here is to encourage learing: **Please always stay tuned at the changes of the world and the community, be aware of the state-of-the-art of your preferred tools.
+I'm not going to provide a full list of best practices for Software Engineering here (I'm not the right person for that, I think), nor throwing you two hundreds of facts and rules about good C++ programming tips (refer to the portfolio and the blog for that).
+What I want to do here is to encourage learning: **Please always stay tuned at the changes of the world and the community, be aware of the state-of-the-art of your preferred tools.
 Evolve.
 Don't get stuck on ideas and feelings that have become invalid even before I have born.** Its hard, I know.
 But try to accomplish this.

 This web is only a site where compile all my research on that challenge, all my thoughts, experiments, projects, whatever related to programming I do to be sure I'm always right or at least on the right way.
-And of course if that's not the case, please notice me!
+And of course **if that's not the case, please notice me!**

+## The challenge of a good looking site

+I'm not a web developer, I have little experience in web development.
+This site was built after two weeks of me forking jekyll themes and touching sass files in a random way.
+I'm mostly happy with the result, but I know that could be improbed.
+I'm a C++ guy, so those HTML and CSS files are for me like what the libstdc++ sources cause to a newbbie C++ programmer still fighting with `std::cin` and `std::cout`.
+Focus your attention in the content, instead of the container. *Oh, seems like I have learned some HTML jargon!*